Monads Can Be Used for Many Things!

 - only implements

-A very basic monad: just a wrapper (Id
+A very basic monad: just a wrapper (Id) around the value (a)

 - No extra features